 ☛ Remember to take preventative measures for travel sickness.

 ☛ If you find a cat on the ferry, bring it to the staff.
-It is most likely from Yu Island that wanted to explore the world!
+It is most likely that they wanted to explore the world from Yu Island!

 About the Cats on Yu Island

-Since ancient times, the fishermen in Japan believed cats could beckon big fish catches.
+Since ancient times, fishermen in Japan have believed that cats can beckon big fish.
 So cats are cherished in many fishing ports across the country.
 This is one of the reasons that Yu Island is a cat’s utopia!

-Although many live outdoors freely, having the villagers take care of each of them, the locals categorize the cats on Yu Island as non-stray.
+Although many live outdoors freely and are cared for by the villagers, the locals categorize the cats on Yu Island as non-stray.

-Because there aren’t many cars on the island and thus no traffic lights, you will find many cats would just lie in the middle of the road.
-Even when a car is driving toward them, they won’t be bothered to walk away at all.
+Because there aren’t many cars on the island and thus no traffic lights, you will find many cats lying in the middle of the road.
+Even when a car is driving toward them, they won’t bother to walk away at all.
 It is up to the driver to move the cat to the side of the road so the car can proceed further (´▽`*).

 Tips:

-☛ If you see an orange cat resting on a stone bench close to the cat god stone, it is likely the cat called Aka-kun (アカくん).
+☛ If you see an orange cat resting on a stone bench near the cat god stone, it is likely Aka-kun (アカくん).
 He is the cat that will most likely hop onto your lap if you sit on the bench.

 ☛ Cat feed (Neko no Esa, 猫の餌) can be purchased from the shop near the port.
 Next to the cat god statue, some might be placed inside a white box for you to buy.